juneHQ/weekly-changelog/README.md

 ## Features

-- 2 Content types: Article, Category
-- 2 Created articles
-- 3 Created categories
-- Responsive design using UIkit
+- A stylish changelog
+- Celebrate your team's achievements - with team credits on each post
+- Easy to use admin panel

 Pages:

 - "/" to display every articles
-- "/article/:id" to display one article
+- "/changes/:id" to display one article
-- "/category/:id" display articles depending on the category
+- "/category/:id" display changes depending on their category

 ## Getting started

 The easiest way to try this starter is to run it locally on your computer.

 First, you'll need to create your own copy of this starter.
-You can do so by clicking [the "Use this template" button](https://github.com/strapi/strapi-starter-next-blog/generate) on GitHub, and filling the [form](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)
+You can do so by clicking [the "Use this template" button](https://github.com/ferrucc-io/weekly-changelog/generate) on GitHub, and filling the [form](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)

 ### Backend